xiazemin/consul_/chapter1.md

 consul with \`-ui-dir /usr/local/opt/consul/share/consul/web-ui\`.

 zsh completions have been installed to:

 /usr/local/share/zsh/site-functions

 To have launchd start consul now and restart at login:

 brew services start consul

 Or, if you don't want/need a background service you can just run:

 consul agent -dev -advertise 127.0.0.1

 ==&gt; Summary

 🍺  /usr/local/Cellar/consul/0.8.1: 5 files, 34.3MB

+$    consul -v

+Consul v0.8.1

+Protocol 2 spoken by default, understands 2 to 3 \(agent will automatically use protocol &gt;2 when speaking to compatible agents\)

+安装成功